kharmabum/insight-pandemic/README.md

 - To start Elasticsearch, run:
 ```
 sudo systemctl start elasticsearch.service
 ```

-- To tail journal entries for the elasticsearch service:
+- To tail journal entries for the elasticsearch service, run:

 ```
 sudo journalctl -f --unit elasticsearch
 ```

-- Configure Kibana, see [documentation](https://www.elastic.co/guide/en/kibana/7.1/settings.html) but, in particular, ensure the following are set in `/etc/kibana/kibana.yml` (see `/elasticsearch/kibana.yml`):
+- Configure Kibana, see [documentation](https://www.elastic.co/guide/en/kibana/7.1/settings.html) but in particular ensure the following are set in `kibana.yml` (see example `/elasticsearch/kibana.yml`):

 ```
 server.host: 0.0.0.0 # bind to all interfaces